 - Torre del Oro

-Accommodation: Hotel Patio de las Cruces is set in the Jewish Quarters and is only a 10-minute walk to the city’s cathedral.
+Accommodation: Hotel Patio de las Cruces is set in the Jewish Quarter and is only a 10-minute walk to the city’s cathedral.
 Backpackers looking for good vibes and rooftop jams should check out La Banda.

 Day 5: Córdoba